-The rocket that will crash into the moon is probably from China, not SpaceX, NASA says
+The rocket part that will crash into the moon is probably from China, not SpaceX, NASA says

 The Chinese rocket is still expected to hit the moon on March 4, Gray said.
 It’s unclear where the second stage of the SpaceX rocket is in deep space.

-Gray said he has not heard from anyone at SpaceX, but would apologize to them “for any grief they caught over this.”
+Gray said he has not heard from anyone at SpaceX but would apologize to them “for any grief they caught over this.”
 He hopes the recent attention paid to space junk will encourage more awareness around what’s floating in deep space.

 “I cannot blame SpaceX or China for doing what everyone else has done for decades in simply ignoring the problem,” he said.
 “I would also say to them that if they would care to let me know where their stuff is going in the first place, we can avoid this sort of mix-up.”